Learning the Value of Value Learning: Implications and Future Directions

-This analysis may favor pluralistic over monistic approaches to value.
-Monistic frameworks, where a single utility function governs choice, may resist incoherence but can fail to capture an agent's uncertainty about their underlying values.
+This analysis favors pluralistic over monistic approaches to value.
+Monistic frameworks, where a single utility function governs choice, resist incoherence but can fail to capture an agent's uncertainty about their underlying values.
 Value pluralism, by contrast, treats multiple irreducible values as legitimate inputs to deliberation.
 Our results show that pluralism need not entail decision paralysis: finer descriptions of available acts can expose alternatives that dominate on every value dimension.
-Consulting diverse values before committing to tradeoffs systematically improves outcomes.
+Consulting diverse values before committing to tradeoffs improves outcomes.

-Good-style value-of-information theorems guarantee that learning about the world provides non-negative expected value.
+Value-of-information theorems guarantee that learning about the world provides non-negative expected value.
 We provide the parallel guarantee for learning about one's values.
-Agents who treat their utility functions as provisional hypotheses can expect to fare better individually and collectively.
+Agents who treat their utility functions as provisional hypotheses fare better individually and collectively.
 Rationality is not merely calculation with a fixed utility function; it is the iterative work of making that function worthy of calculation.

-Important limitations remain.
-Our results are formulated within the Jeffrey-Bolker framework; analogous results could be developed in frameworks of Savage, von Neumann-Morgenstern, or Anscombe-Aumann.
+We do not claim completeness.
+Our results are formulated within the Jeffrey-Bolker framework; analogous results in the frameworks of Savage, von Neumann-Morgenstern, or Anscombe-Aumann remain to be developed.
 We assumed negligible cognitive and temporal costs; introducing stochastic refinement costs would permit optimal-stopping analysis of how much reflection suffices under various conditions.
 Our strategic results rely on common knowledge; relaxing this assumption may attenuate positive-sum guarantees, and bounding the resulting effect sizes remains open.
-In iterated interactions, early-round refinement shapes later payoffs and information flows; richer dynamics---including signaling about value-learning intentions---await investigation.
+In iterated interactions, early-round refinement shapes later payoffs and information flows; richer dynamics---including signaling about value refinement intentions---await investigation.